 We are pleased to offer you a choice of Boat tours described below.

 Iceberg viewing, either from a boat or a kayak has been a major desire for both tourist and locals alike for many years.
 Along with Whales, Sea Birds, and the sheer beauty of our rugged coastlines, Icebergs are definitely something to behold.
 Now some years are excellent for iceberg viewing and some years are not so good.
 They are constantly on the move and their locations are subject to many variables such as wind and tide.
 But the beautiful thing about them is that they can be tracked and by looking at the Canadian Iceberg Charts, as well as Facebook groups such as Newfoundland Iceberg Reports, we have a good idea where they are.
-This year, 2022, is shaping up to be a decent year but keep in mind that normally most icebergs have drifted out of sight by early July.

 Combine iceberg viewing with any of our listed tours and monitor our Facebook Page www.facebook.com/adventuresnewfoundland for updated information on their locations within reach of our basecamp.